AIX-32/Pazator/readme.md

 Purpose

-The primary goal of Pazator is to understand how modern monitoring and intelligence platforms function under the hood—technically, architecturally, and ethically.
+It holds data, analysis's data, and stops things before they happen.

 The project focuses on:

 Data ingestion and structured storage